About Deltassist & Accreditation

 Deltassist Family and Community Services Society is a non-profit organization dedicated to the well being of the people of Delta.
 We offer counselling and community-building in the form of workshops, events, senior support, outreach programs, and information services.
-We operate from locations in North Delta, Ladner, and Tsawwassen and have been caring for Delta since 1972.
+We offer support to all areas of Delta and have offices in North Delta and Ladner.
+We have been caring for Delta since 1972.

 - Community Well Being